dnotq/starterkit/README.md

 // Copy the font header to the primary source directory and include like this:
 #include "cousine_font.h"

-// Add to IMGUI with:
+// Add to ImGUI with:
 ImGui::GetIO().Fonts->AddFontFromMemoryCompressedBase85TTF(cousine_font_compressed_data_base85, 18);
 ```